 What Else Could Cause Choking at Night?

 If you find your symptoms aren’t going away, acid reflux may not be your problem.
 Sleep choking syndrome can be caused by various other things, not just acid reflux.
+Some examples include:

 - Nocturnal panic attacks: When these occur at night, you can wake up feeling as though you’re choking or can’t breathe.
 Panic attacks also commonly cause chest pain and a squeezing sensation that could be mistaken for heartburn.